University of Glasgow Student Privacy Notice

 There may be instances that require the University to share your personal data with third parties, including

-- Professional and accreditation bodies such as the Law Society of Scotland, General Medical Council, General Teaching Council for Scotland, Association of MBAs
+- Professional and accreditation bodies such as the Law Society of Scotland, General Medical Council, The Nursing & Midwifery Council, General Dental Council, General Teaching Council for Scotland, Association of MBAs

 - Progression data, which will be shared with the UK Clinical Aptitude Test (UKCAT) Consortium for research purposes